 The release of a band’s debut album is usually the most exciting—and scariest—moment of their career up to that point.
 Yet English quartet YONAKA exhibit nothing but confidence on the eve of unveiling their first full-length, the self-recorded and self-produced Don’t Wait ‘Til Tomorrow.
 This may be because they already boast a robust and devoted fanbase that extends well beyond their hometown of Brighton.
-Many of these fans first heard YONAKA on a Spotify playlist after the band submitted their snarly, fist-pumping anthem “Fired Up” using Spotify for Artist’s playlist submission tool.
+Many of these fans first heard YONAKA on a Spotify playlist after the band pitched their snarly, fist-pumping anthem “Fired Up” using Spotify for Artist’s playlist pitch tool.
 The band soon became the face of the Rocked playlist (now renamed The Rock List) and their career—just like their music—has picked up at a furious pace since.
 And they’re here to prove that rock is far from dead: Just ask the hundreds of thousands of listeners who have discovered YONAKA on other playlists like Rock This and Women of Rock.

 When the four friends of YONAKA met at university in Brighton eight years ago, they never imagined they’d become future flag-bearers of rock.
 Guitarist George Edwards first heard vocalist Theresa Jarvis when he happened to walk past her window as she was belting out a song.
 He contacted her immediately.
 The two started writing together and eventually got Robert Mason to join on drums and Alex Crosby to step in on bass.
 Once the band found their footing, their sound began to solidify.